 Graduates from Staffordshire University are among the most employable in the UK according to newly published data.

-The University significantly improved its performance in the Destination of Leavers from Higher Education Survey (DLHE) in terms of the number of students employed or in further study - coming in joint 2nd excluding specialist colleges.
+The University significantly improved its performance in the Destination of Leavers from Higher Education Survey (DLHE) in terms of the number of students employed or in further study.

 This shows that 97.5 per cent of students who graduated from Staffordshire University last summer are employed or in further study.